-Mr M was contacted by Caledonian's representative.
+Mr M was approached by Caledonian.
 He was promised a better return than he'd get by staying with his then Armed Forces Pension.
 He trusted Caledonian and accepted its advice to transfer into the Options SIPP and FPI investments.
 He wasn't financially knowledgeable.

 I'll refer below to the correspondence that Mr M signed, although he says this was all precompleted.

-22 May 2012 - Mr M completed Options' SIPP application form.
+17 July 2012 - Mr M completed Options' SIPP application form.
 In brief this confirmed his age, permanent address in the UK, employment status, details of his armed forces pension and the intended investment.